Dashboards

 Changing default dashboard

 You can select a Default Dashboard that will be presented to you after signing into the Omada Identity.
-The new setting is available as on the My Settings page.
+The setting is available on the My Settings page.

 You can select the default dashboards only from the set of dashboards you have access to.
 To do so, select one of the available dashboards from the Dashboard dropdown list.

-If you don't have selected the default dashboard yet, or if you've selected the Use Default setting, you will be presented with a dashboard that matches the default dashboard for the system, even if it changes.
+If you haven't selected the default dashboard yet, or if you've selected the Use Default setting, you will be presented with a dashboard that matches the default dashboard for the system, even if it changes.

 If an error is displayed at the first loading of a dashboard, refresh the page to fix the issue.